aaroncthompson/discordstuffv2/README.md

 Github: https://github.com/aaroncthompson/discordstuffv2

-**DISCLAIMER**: This code is from a personal project and provided without any guarantees.
+**DISCLAIMER**: This code is from a personal project and is provided without any guarantees.
 While effort has been made to minimize any potential damage it can do to a server, I strongly urge you to take a look at the code yourself and adapt it for your own customized solution.

 ## Required permissions
 Developer portal: When creating your bot, you must enable the privileged "Server Members Intent" in order to allow your bot to fetch users and assign/remove roles from them.